Arabic Studies

 Or

-2. Complete an ARBC 300-level independent study project successfully during senior year:
+2. Complete a 1-credit ARBC 300-level independent study project successfully during senior year:

 The project should result in a research paper combined with a summary of the project in Arabic as well as an oral presentation at a symposium organized by the Arabic studies program on campus.
 With the permission of the Arabic studies adviser during the second semester of junior year, students who are majoring in Arabic & Arab world studies may pursue an honors thesis in Arabic studies.